BACK TO SECTIONS

 Is BNS 85 bailable?

-No. BNS 85 is Non-Bailable and Cognizable — police can arrest without a warrant, and the accused must apply to court for bail.
+No. BNS 85 is Non-Bailable and Cognizable — police can arrest without a warrant, and the accused must apply to a Sessions Court or High Court for bail.
 This is unchanged from IPC 498A.
+However, Arnesh Kumar guidelines require police to record necessity of arrest before actually effecting it.

-Does mental cruelty (no physical violence) count under BNS 85-86?
+Does mental cruelty (with no physical violence) amount to cruelty under BNS 85-86?

 Deepen Your Legal Knowledge